Buzzfeed Slammed: Are The Donald Trump ‘Golden Shower’ Claims A Step too Far?

 Of course, the claims that Donald Trump paid prostitutes to engage in golden showers immediately went viral.
 News agencies across the world printed the claims that Trump had a golden shower kink, and the hashtags #GoldenShowerGate and #WaterSportsGate were soon trending worldwide.

 It was also claimed that Russian intelligence agencies have video footage of Trump with prostitutes who performed golden showers on a bed that had apparently been slept in by Barack and Michelle Obama.
 As reported by NME Trump was quick to deny the claims, calling the dossier a “complete and total fabrication.”
-Trump claims, that elements within the intelligence agencies, and the liberal media, are engaged in a campaign to undermine and delegitimize his presidency, before he even takes office.
+Trump claims, that elements within the intelligence agencies, and the liberal media, are engaged in a campaign to undermine and delegitimize his presidency before he even takes office.

 Is The Release Of Trumps ‘Golden Shower’ Dossier A Step Too Far?